bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 The second command will attach the current terminal to a bash console hosted on docker_ansible_manager_1 where we will be directly interacting with while most commands will be targeted to the clients through the ansible service.

+Please note: depending on your system the containe name may change slightly, use the ```docker ps``` to verify.

 ## Command line

 While it is always recommended to interact with ansible through the use of playbooks, it is sometimes useful to send simple commands straight from the command line and it can be useful for quick experimentation.
 The following are a collection of commands with simple explanations.